Skip to product information

 What does it mean to see?

-Is there truly anything beyond the image?
+Is there truly something beyond the image?

-Title Explanation
+Title Commentary

 La Peine Perdue

-"Lost Labor"
+"Lost Effort"

-"Vain Effort"
+"Vain Endeavor"

 This is a highly suggestive title.

-In the artwork, the viewer
+In the work, the viewer unconsciously expects,

-unconsciously expects "there to be something behind the curtain."
+"There must be something beyond the curtain."

 However, that expectation is betrayed.

-In other words, the title implies
+Thus, the title implies that

-It's a quiet, intellectual irony, typical of Magritte.
+A quiet and intellectual irony, typical of Magritte.

 View full details